WRAL-TV: Programming

 When WRAL joined CBS in 1985, it became the Triangle's home for the NCAA Division I men's basketball tournament, which has aired on CBS since 1981.
 Due to the Triangle's (and North Carolina's) longstanding status as a college basketball hotbed and local teams North Carolina and Duke being fixtures in the tournament, NCAA Tournament games on WRAL were consistently among the highest-rated programs in the Triangle during tournament season.
-WRAL aired the Tar Heels' national championship wins in 1993, 2005, and 2009; and all five of the Blue Devils' national championship victories in 1991, 1992, 2001, 2010, and 2015.
-Despite the NCAA Tournament moving with the rest of the CBS schedule to WNCN, WRAL-TV continued to air ACC football and/or basketball.
+WRAL aired the Tar Heels' national championship wins in 1993, 2005, and 2009; five of the Tar Heels' other Final Four appearances in 1995, 1997, 1998, 2000, and 2008; all five of the Blue Devils' national championship victories in 1991, 1992, 2001, 2010, and 2015; four of the Blue Devils' other national championship appearances in 1986, 1990, 1994, and 1999; and three of the Blue Devils' other Final Four appearances in 1988, 1989, and 2004.
+Despite the NCAA Tournament moving with the rest of the CBS schedule to WNCN, WRAL-TV continued to air ACC football and/or basketball until the package ended in 2019 in favor of the ACC Network.
+WRAL-TV may potentially air any away games of the local ACC teams if the opposing home team is from the Big Ten, Atlantic-10 or Big East conferences.

 WRAL has broadcast memorable locally produced children's programming throughout its storied history.
 Its most famous and longest-running is Time for Uncle Paul, which ran from 1961 to 1981, and starred Paul Montgomery.
 He had played various other characters on other local shows before getting his own program.
 He voluntarily ended his program after station management suggested a change to an educational format.

 Soon after, WRAL continued to produce acclaimed educational children's shows such as Frog Hollow, Sparks, and The Androgena Show.
 Today, WRAL continues to produce educational programs with such shows as Smart Start Kids and Brain Game.
 In recent years, WRAL and UNC-TV have co-produced programming, such as the 2009 Gubernatorial Inauguration and the 2006 Parade of Sail Tall Ship Show in Beaufort.
 UNC-TV has, also, begun carrying WRAL's award-winning Focal Point documentaries.
 WRAL has long been a corporate supporter of UNC-TV, often assisting them financially and occasionally with on-air talent during UNC-TV's pledge drives.

-WRAL announced on February 1, 2006 that it would begin to stream all of its programming live on the internet.
+WRAL announced on February 1, 2006, that it would begin to stream all of its programming live on the internet.
 This signified the latest advances in technology-driven delivery of product by a local television station.
 A few months later, WRAL was selected to be the flagship station for North Carolina Education Lottery drawings (twice daily for certain games, with the multi-jurisdictional Mega Millions Tuesday and Friday nights, and Powerball Wednesdays and Saturdays).
 On December 3, 2007, WRAL became the first local television station to stream live video to mobile phones.

-Current syndicated programming offered on WRAL includes The Kelly Clarkson Show, Entertainment Tonight, Inside Edition, and Dr. Phil among others.